 Ed played a key role in passing House Resolution 1162, a referendum authorizing public charter schools to be created in communities that demonstrate a clear need, but have few public-school options.

 Ed helped preserve the financial security of the HOPE Scholarship and create the nationally recognized Zell Miller Scholarship in which Georgia’s most qualified students could attend a state university for zero tuition.

 Ed helped secure passage of House Bill 149, Move on When Ready Act, in 2009.
 This historic bill established the state’s current dual enrollment program in which qualified high school students can attend a Georgia university to obtain both high school and college credit at no cost to the student and without consuming HOPE scholarship dollars.

-As a member of the Appropriations Committee, Ed worked over multiple years to secure equitable per-student funding for Kennesaw State among comparable public universities.
+As a member of the House, Ed worked over multiple years to secure equitable per-student funding for Kennesaw State among comparable public universities.